scenic-contrib/scenic-widget-contrib/lib/components/menu_bar/README.md

 ## Dynamically changing the menu-map

-The MenuBar can have it's contents updated at any time - this is expecially useful for making context-aware menus, e.g. if one of your sub-menus showed a list of open files (as is the case for [Flamelex](https://github.com/JediLuke/flamelex)) then opening a new file should update the menu-bar to show this new file (which Flamelex does!)
+The MenuBar can have it's contents updated at any time - this is especially useful for making context-aware menus, e.g. if one of your sub-menus showed a list of open files (as is the case for [Flamelex](https://github.com/JediLuke/flamelex)) then opening a new file should update the menu-bar to show this new file (which Flamelex does!)